melt-ui/melt-ui/src/docs/content/controlled.md

 its state outside of the builder.

 A "change function" is called when the value of a `state` store would normally change.
-It receives an object with `prev` and `next` properties, whose values are the previous and next values of the store.
+It receives an object with `curr` and `next` properties, whose values are the current and next values of the store.

 The `next` value is what the store would have been set to by default if the change function wasn't used.
-The `prev` value is the current value of the store.
+The `curr` value is the current value of the store.

 Whatever is returned from the change function will be used as the new value of the store.